Journal

 | Chatbot | 1 day | Python basics (or Claude Code) |

-Systems Before Tools.
 The YAML files are the system.
 Everything else is a tool.
+This is Systems Before Tools in practice.

 This is what I do at ConnectMyTech.
 I help businesses structure their knowledge, connect their tools, and build the systems that replace manual work.
-My name is Shahab Papoon, and I believe the wall between idea and product is crumbling.
 If a non-coder can build a chatbot in a day, imagine what structured data and the right systems can do for your business.

 Related Posts